 HRT benefits are not limited only to quality-of-life issues.
 Therapy with bioidentical hormones can also strengthen bones and protect the cardiovascular system.
 After all, women are much more likely than men to develop osteoporosis, and heart disease is the leading cause of death among women worldwide.

-If you are experiencing menopause symptoms and would like to discuss bioidentical hormones and BHRT, request an appointment with Duncan Turner MD today.
+If you are experiencing menopause symptoms and would like to discuss bioidentical hormones and BHRT, request an appointment with Dr. Turner today.
 Schedule your appointment by email, or phone our Santa Barbara office at (805) 962-1957.

 The good news is that HRT can relieve these symptoms, and a woman's natural hormones can be replaced with bioidentical hormones as alternatives.
 Patients can choose from a wide variety of either FDA–approved or pharmacy–compounded bioidentical hormones, which are typically created from plant–derived sources such as soy or yams.
 Hormones must fit together like a lock and a key, and for this reason, bioidentical hormones are more readily accepted and metabolized into the body because they match the body's hormones exactly.